oh-my-fish/plugin-cd/README.md

 Plugin for [Oh My Fish][omf-link].

 Package cd provides a new `cd` command to help you change the current working directory fast.
-It's a proxy directive of the buildin `cd` command with an alise of going to the upper directory.
+It's a proxy directive of the buildin `cd` command with an alias of going to the upper directory.

 I used to enjoy this feature all the time in zsh.
-I don't see any reason my dear fish should not have it.
+I don't see there is any reason for my dear fish not having it.

 ## Install